Catherine Ironside: Evangelism

 Ironside's medical work also had a prominent religious component to it.
 She was part of the ranks of the Christian Church in Isfahan.
 She often led regular gospel teachings and sent fellow missionaries to villages in order to lead bible readings and teach religious classes.
 The CMS strong evangelist mission meant many of the CMS doctors did not work exclusively within the hospitals and would often make home visits to higher ranking individuals in the local tribes, especially the Bakhtiaris, a tent-dwelling tribe who lived in the highlands outside of Ispahan, who not only developed an important relationship with CMS but also with the British.

 Death and legacy

 On Ironside's final trip to Isfahan in December 1920, she was caught in a snowstorm while on a mountain pass and almost died from exposure.
-After this exposure, Ironside had declining health and eventually she caught influenza in the epidemic of 1922 and subsequently pneumonia and passed away on November 11, 1921.
+After this exposure, Ironside had declining health and eventually she caught influenza in the epidemic of 1921 and subsequently pneumonia and died on November 11, 1921.
 She was buried in the Armenian Cathedral in Julfa.

 The baptismal font cover in the Christ Church North Finchley is carved in her memory and represents both Christian and Persian cultures.